Cyphs/SteamDeckSTR/README.md

 The game's post-deploy script should be ran every time after modding in Vortex.

-> **Note:** If you know what you're doing, could set up symlinks instead for this.
+> **Note:** If you know what you're doing, you could set up symlinks instead for this.
 > That way it only needs to be set up once, before starting modding.

-### How to open launcher to change settings afterwards
+### How to open vanilla launcher to change settings afterwards

 Using Skyrim as an example:

-* After running post-deploy, the game will now start STR instead of the vanilla launcher
+* After running post-deploy, the game will replace the vanilla launcher with the Skyrim Together Reborn executable.
-* To open the launcher, install protontricks and launch the underscore-prefixed launcher .exe with it
+* To open the vanilla Skyrim Special Edition Launcher, install protontricks and launch the underscore-prefixed launcher .exe with it

 ## Uninstall